 Laboratory

-In the Rare Brain Disorders Lab, we study the genetic and molecular basis of neurological and neuromuscular diseases of infancy and childhood.
+In the Rare Brain Disorders Program, we study the genetic and molecular basis of neurological and neuromuscular diseases of infancy and childhood.
 Our research focuses on the molecules that make the nervous system and muscles excitable and on molecules that supply energy to their cells.

 Dr. Juan Pascual in Rare Brain Diseases Lab